 Finally, in Pembaur v.
 City of Cincinnati, 106 S. Ct.
-1292, 1294 (1986), we definitively held that a "decision by municipal policymakers on a single occasion" was sufficient to support an award of damages against the City.
-In Pembaur, a County Prosecutor had advised county sheriffs at the doorstep of a recalcitrant doctor to "go in and get [the witnesses]" to alleged charges of fraud by the doctor.
+1292, 1294 (1986), we definitively held that a "decision by municipal policymakers on a single occasion" was sufficient to support an award of damages against the municipality.
+In Pembaur, a County Prosecutor had advised County sheriffs at the doorstep of a recalcitrant doctor to "go in and get [the witnesses]" to alleged charges of fraud by the doctor.
 Id., at 1295.
-This advice was unconstitutional, see Steagald v.
-United States, 451 U. S. 204 (1981), and the question was whether the County Prosecutor's isolated act could subject the county to damages under § 1983.
-In the part of his opinion that commanded a majority of the Court, JUSTICE BRENNAN wrote:
+Because the sheriffs possessed only arrest warrants for the witnesses and not a search warrant for the doctor's office as well, the advice was unconstitutional, see Steagald v.
+United States, 451 U. S. 204 (1981), and the question was whether the County Prosecutor's isolated act could subject the County to damages under § 1983 in a suit by the doctor.
+In the part of his opinion that commanded a majority of the Court, Justice Brennan wrote: